For the latest updates, refer to our coronavirus information page.

 All of this is about teaching Lazaridis School students to think for themselves so they'll be able to adapt to a world of ever-growing complexity, facing problems nobody has ever solved before.
-As a result of our commitment to the student experience, Maclean's has named Laurier the #1 school in student satisfaction for the third year in a row.

 Our AACSB-accredited programs are among the most selective undergraduate business programs in the country and our students are among the most engaged.
 When our students aren't winning national case competitions, they are leading student clubs and organizations, volunteering in the community, or starting their own business.

 The Lazaridis School operates the largest business degree co-op program in the country.
 We encourage our students to explore different career options and gain valuable employment experience before they graduate.
 If that isn't enough, our employment rate for the BBA program in 2020 was 98% and our BA (Econ) employment rate was 100%.

 Alumna named one of Canada’s most powerful women by WXN for her work as an Indigenous leader at KPMG